 It is always a good idea to draft a will and a health care power of attorney prior to deployment.
 A member of the armed forces should also consider creating a living trust in order to speed the transfer of any assets to loved ones if tragically killed in the line of duty.
 In addition, estate planning documents should be coordinated with a service member’s life insurance policy and beneficiary designations.
 By engaging in thorough estate planning prior to an overseas deployment, a military member may protect his or her family’s financial well-being even while away.

 Perhaps the most important thing a military parent or spouse in Wisconsin can do to shield family members from financial ruin is to consult with an estate planning attorney.
 For a soon-to-be-deployed member of the military, it is essential to create or update estate planning documents prior to leaving the country.
 By taking care of this before you are deployed, you remain in control of your financial and other matters.
 Additionally, it is always a good idea to have an experienced Wisconsin estate planning attorney review your estate plan on a regular basis.

 To discuss your estate plan with a capable lawyer, call Attorney Daniel J. Krause at (608) 268-5751 today.
 At the Krause Law Offices LLC, our knowledgeable Dane County estate planning attorney is available to help you create an estate plan that fits your individual needs.
 Mr. Krause assists clients, including members of the military, located throughout the State of Wisconsin with powers of attorney, wills, trusts, health care documents, probate matters, and a variety of other estate planning tools.
-To schedule a free consultation with a skilled estate planning lawyer, please do not hesitate to contact the Krause Law Offices LLC through our website.
+To schedule a consultation with a skilled estate planning lawyer, please do not hesitate to contact the Krause Law Offices LLC through our website.

 Protecting the Financial Health of a Surviving Spouse in Wisconsin, Wisconsin Probate & Estate Planning Lawyer Blog, August 21, 2012